Skip to Main Content

 Fermentation in a City That Understands It

 Vienna has its own long relationship with fermented food.
 Sauerkraut, vinegar-cured fish, and lactic-preserved vegetables run through Austrian culinary history in ways that rarely get acknowledged as fermentation culture, even though that is precisely what they are.
-The city's dining conversation tends to focus on technique and produce provenance, with places like Steirereck im Stadtpark and Mraz & Sohn setting the reference points for what serious ingredient sourcing looks like at the leading end.
+The city's dining conversation tends to focus on technique and produce provenance, with places like Steirereck im Stadtpark and Mraz & Sohn setting the reference points for what serious ingredient sourcing looks like.
 Korean cooking, built around a fundamentally different fermentation grammar, kimchi and doenjang and gochujang aged across weeks or months, sits in productive tension with that tradition rather than outside it.

 Where the Food Comes From